TIFR ADVT. NO. 2024/12

 8. Tenure

-All positions are ‘tenure-track’; when you join NCBS you will be assigned a committee of mentors who will ensure that you understand the tenure process.
+When you join NCBS on a tenure-track position, you will be assigned a committee of mentors who will ensure that you understand the tenure process.
 The tenure process is initiated no later than 5.5 years after you join NCBS and its granting is dependent on your proven ability to have established a research program at NCBS.

 Sanjay P. Sane